 Employee Signature Date Evaluator Signature Date By signing this form, you confirm that you have discussed and reviewed its contents in detail with the evaluator.
-Signing this form does not program in the second
+Signing this form does not necessarily indicate that you agree with its content, only that it has been presented to and reviewed with you.